Unmanned Aircraft Systems Policy

 4.2.4 The Director of Communications may request the applicant to provide additional information if the Director determines that such information is necessary to complete its review.

-4.2.5 The UAS Approval Committee may confer with other University departments, supervisors, or offices when conducting its review, including, but not limited to, the Office of Research, the Office of the Provost, the Office of Student Development, the Office of Student Research, and the Office of Business Affairs.
+4.2.5 The UAS Approval Committee may confer with other University departments, supervisors, or offices when conducting its review, including, but not limited to, the Office of Research, the Office of the Provost, the Office of Student Affairs, the Office of Student Research, and the Office of Business Affairs.

 4.2.6 Upon approval, the Director of Communications or designee will sign the Approval Form, attaching additional notes or instructions as necessary, and return it to the UAS operator.
 The operator must have this signed Approval Form, in addition to necessary permits, on their person during all flight activities.